Doctoral Dissertation Award

 - Designing Marketplaces and Civic Engagement Platforms

-- advised by Ramesh Johari and Ashish Goel, Stanford University
+- advised by Ramesh Johari and Ashish Goel

 "Nikhil's thesis offers wide-ranging methodological contributions to platform design with applications to surge pricing, rating systems, and preference elicitation for participatory budgeting.
 Nikhil's work combines elegant theoretical modelling with impressive experimental and empirical analysis.
 His deep engagement with real-world platforms makes his work a wonderful example of applied research on the intersection of operations research, economics, and computer science."